nishajagan/nishajagan.github.io/chinookdb.md

 ---

-9. Provide a query that includes the track name with each invoice line item.
+**9. Provide a query that includes the track name with each invoice line item.**
 ```sql
 SELECT invoicelineid,
        track.NAME